libavg/libavg/sphinxdoc/misc.rst

         .. py:method:: getPixel(pos) -> (r,g,b,a)

-            Returns one image pixel als a color tuple.
+            Returns one image pixel as a color tuple.
 This should only be used for single pixels, as it is very slow.

         .. py:method:: getPixels() -> string